 DHI focuses on SMEs in the Kingdom of the Netherlands with international ambitions.
-The Dutch SME test tells you whether you are an SME entrepreneur.
+The European Commission's SME self-assessment questionnaire tells you whether you are an SME entrepreneur.

 The DHI scheme is open to projects in all countries, with the exception of the European part of the Kingdom of the Netherlands and possibly countries that are subject to international sanctions.
 Depending on where companies are located in the Kingdom of the Netherlands, they can apply for DHI-projects in other parts of the Kingdom: